Vrbas (river): Geography and sectioning

 It is a right tributary of the river Sava.
 It is one of the largest rivers in Bosnia and Herzegovina.

 Upper Vrbas

-The Vrbas river appears at the southern slope of the Vranica mountain near the town of Gornji Vakuf, at around 1530 m above sea level and it drains central part of the northern slopes of the Dinaric mountain massif.
-The Upper Vrbas is a section between its source and town of Jajce, encompassing entire valley between Bugojno, Gornji Vakuf-Uskoplje and Donji Vakuf, and gorge between Donji Vakuf and Jajce.
+The Vrbas river rises on the southern slope of the Vranica mountain near the town of Gornji Vakuf, at around 1530 m above sea level and it drains the central part of the northern slopes of the Dinaric mountain massif.
+The Upper Vrbas is a section between its source and the town of Jajce, encompassing the entire valley between Bugojno, Gornji Vakuf-Uskoplje and Donji Vakuf, and the gorge between Donji Vakuf and Jajce.

 Middle Vrbas

 Middle Vrbas mostly comprises a canyon section, with steep slopes and narrow passages, between Jajce and Banja Luka.

 Lower Vrbas

 The Lower Vrbas is the last section of the river, passing through lowlands of Lijevče Polje, approaching the Sava River.
 It empties into the Sava river at around 90 m above sea level.
 Total length of the main watercourse is around 250 km.